junxit/us-congress-code/title-21/chapter-9/sec-356j.md

 ## Source credit

 (June 25, 1938, ch.
 675, § 506J, as added Pub.
 L. 116–136, div.
 A, title III, § 3121, Mar.
 27, 2020, 134 Stat.
 363.)

+## Notes

+1 So in original.
+Probably should be “a”.